 This started when I was trying to fix an old dynamics processor with 2 attenuator stages and 2 gain/buffer stages.
 A power cap had leaked and blown the crap up out of some of the adjacent input buffer circuitry.
 It was easier to just start over on the buffering vs. fixing a bunch of burned traces and desoldering parts....

 Here is the schematic and the board.
 I created gerbers and sent this off to EASYEDA in China to have some boards made.

-OK not satisfied with that, I needed an VCLFO for a studio I was building, so I dug out a really old LFO board I had lying around in my junkbox, from a now-defunct outfit called "Electronics for Musicians".
+I needed an VCLFO for a studio a friend was building, so instead of just buying one (too easy right?)
+I dug out a really old LFO board I had lying around in my junkbox, from a now-defunct outfit called "Electronics for Musicians".

 I remember grumbling about vanished paypal funds to EFM back in the day (2005?)

 .
 Sad to say as far as I can tell Tom and EFM have vanished without a trace. can't even find him on social media?
 Tom and his outfit was like a girlfriend you complain about, But when she leaves for good you miss her?
 Tom had an eye for simplicity, low parts count, and in his day cranked out the designs.

 so anyway here I am 12 years later and I still have a few unbuilt boards from EFM.
 LFO5A one of them.
 Time to put it to work.

 And if you ever followed EFM at all, the EFM LFO5A board has all the EFM issues: egregious chip frying trace errors, BOM is incorrect, outputs are all over the map as far as P/P voltages and so on.